Need a family meal that can be ready in 30 minutes? Try this Japanese ketchup spaghetti recipe with bell pepper, mushrooms, garlic, and sausage.

 Ketchup spaghetti?!
 Yes, it’s a spaghetti recipe that is seasoned mainly with ketchup.
 This ketchup flavored pasta is popular and widely available at cafe restaurants in Japan and we call it Spaghetti Napolitan (スパゲッティーナポリタン).

-From what I can find on the web, the recipe was originated in Japan (please let me know if Spaghetti Neapolitan exists in Italy).
-I want to share this recipe because recently I had received several request from readers.
+From what I can find on the web, the recipe is originated in Japan (please let me know if Spaghetti Neapolitan exists in Italy).
+I want to share this recipe because I had received several requests from readers.
 They all referred to this dish as “Ketchup Pasta” hence I called it Ketchup Spaghetti.

 Now let’s go over the recipe first before my husband Shen talks about his review on the wine that we pair up with Ketchup Pasta.